bontlenkoale1/AWS-re-Start-Journey/AWS Labs/Networking/lab-cloudformation-vpc-ec2.md

 ```

 # Then Redeploy
-Go to CloudFormation
+Back to CloudFormation
-Delete the failed stack
+Deleted the failed stack

 Wait for: